Parikshit8902/UMLify/README.md

 If any library is missing, then just type in the terminal: pip install library_name

+After installing the main ZIP file, unzip its contents.
+Also make sure to unzip static, drawio-26.1.0 and md_UML_class_diagrams files.

 To run the application, perform the following steps:

 1. Download the repo contents and save all the files at a single location. 📥